-I don’t often make baked cheesecakes but when the nice folks at Rachel’s asked me to try their new Organic Greek Style Lemon Yogurt – and gave me a baked lemon cheesecake recipe to make with it – I jumped at the chance.
+I’m better known for my no-bake cheesecakes than the baked variety.
+However when the nice folks at Rachel’s asked me to try their new Organic Greek Style Lemon Yogurt – and gave me a baked lemon cheesecake recipe to make with it – I jumped at the chance.
 I’ve been a fan of Rachel’s organic yogurts for a long time now and I always love trying their new products.

 Rachel’s Organic Greek Style Lemon Yogurt is delicious served straight from the pot for breakfast or with fruit for an easy dessert but it’s also a great ingredient in cooking and baking.
 It would be wonderful in my Lemon and Ginger Cupcakes and would give my Apple Cinnamon Yogurt Cake a delightful lemony twist.
 And my goodness does it shine in this Baked Lemon Cheesecake!

-The crust is made of Hobnob biscuits but you could easily use graham cracker crumbs or even ginger cookies instead.
+The Baked Lemon Cheeesecake crust is made of Hobnob biscuits but you could easily use graham cracker crumbs or even ginger cookies instead.
 UK grocery stores routinely stock lemon curd, a delicious lemony spread, but if you can’t find it locally you can make it yourself.

 - 85 grams butter, melted

 - 140 grams oat biscuits, crushed I used McVities Hobnobs

 - 1 tablespoon granulated sugar

 - 3 x 300 gram packages full fat soft cream cheese